Tessil/tessil.github.io/_posts/2016-08-29-hopscotch-hashing.md

 ### Find

-To find an element in the hash table, we just compute its bucket with hash(element) % nb_buckets.
+To find an element in the hash table, we just compute its bucket with *hash(element) % nb_buckets*.
 We then search in the bucket and its neighbors.
 If the bucket has been marked as overflow, we also do a linear search in the overflow list.

 ### Erase